piemonte/Player/README.md

 ### CocoaPods

 `Player` is available and recommended for installation using the Cocoa dependency manager [CocoaPods](http://cocoapods.org/).
-Swift is supported as of version 0.36.

 To integrate, add the following to your `Podfile`: